MicrosoftDocs/fabric-docs/docs/data-warehouse/create-table.md

 ## Known limitations

-At this time, there's limited T-SQL functionality in the warehouse.
 See [T-SQL surface area](data-warehousing.md#t-sql-surface-area) for a list of T-SQL commands that are currently not available.

 ## Next steps